Hideki Irabu (伊良部 秀輝)

 - Died July 27, 2011 in Rancho Palos Verdes, CA USA

-Hideki Irabu was drafted by the then Lotte Orions in 1988.
-Irabu quickly joined the Orions his rookie year, going 2-5 with one save and a 3.89 ERA in 14 games.
-Irabu slowly developed into a steady reliever, though Lotte placed Irabu in the rotation where he struggled going 3-8 with a 6.88 ERA in 24 games.
-As a result, Irabu was placed back in the bullpen where he again showed promise.
+Hideki Irabu was drafted in the first round by the then Lotte Orions in 1988 NPB draft.
+He quickly joined the Orions his rookie year, going 2-5 with one save and a 3.89 ERA in 14 games.
+Irabu slowly developed into a steady reliever, though Lotte placed Irabu in the rotation where he struggled, going 3-8 with a 6.88 ERA in 24 games.
+As a result, Irabu was placed back in the bullpen, where he again showed promise.
 Irabu's career finally blossomed in 1994, where he went 15-10 with a 3.04 ERA, with 16 complete games in 27 games.
 Irabu continued to blossom, going 11-11 with a 2.53 ERA in 1995 and 12-6 with a 2.40 ERA in 23 games in 1996.
 Irabu was selected to two Best Nine squads (1994 and 1995).

-Yankees owner George Steinbrenner wasn't a big fan of Irabu, though, and once called him a "fat toad".
-He traded him to the Montreal Expos for pitchers Jake Westbrook, Ted Lilly, and Christian Parker, a trade executed at the behest of new owner Jeffrey Loria which would cost the Expos dearly, as they lost their top three minor league pitching prospects in one fell swoop.
-Irabu struggled mightily with the Expos in his two years there, while spending most of his time on the disabled list.
-When he missed a rehabilitation start with the Ottawa Lynx because he was apparently drunk, it was the last straw, and the Expos unceremoniously handed him his release.
+Yankees owner George Steinbrenner was not a big fan of Irabu and once called him a "fat pussy toad" after he failed to cover first base in a game.
+He traded him to the Montreal Expos for pitchers Jake Westbrook, Ted Lilly, and Christian Parker, a trade executed at the behest of new Expo owner Jeffrey Loria which would cost them dearly, as they lost their top three minor league pitching prospects in one fell swoop.
+Irabu struggled mightily in his two years with our neighbors to the north, spending most of his time on the disabled list.
+When he missed a rehabilitation start with the Ottawa Lynx because he was apparently drunk, it was the last straw, and the Expos unceremoniously released him.

-As a result, Irabu went back to Japan and signed with the Hanshin Tigers in 2003.
-Irabu went on to have a decent year, going 13-8 with a 3.85 ERA in 27 games.
-He was lit up in the Nippon Series that year, however, and ended up being injured in his last year with the Tigers, going 0-2 with a 13.11 ERA in 3 games.
+Irabu went back to Japan and signed with the Hanshin Tigers in 2003.
+He had a decent year, going 13-8 with a 3.85 ERA in 27 games.
+He was lit up in the Nippon Series however, and ended up being injured in his last year with the Tigers, going 0-2 with a 13.11 ERA in 3 games.
 Irabu announced his retirement in early 2005, finishing his NPB career with a 72-69 record, with 11 saves and a 3.47 ERA in 273 games.

-In May 2009, Irabu came out of four years of retirement to pitch for the Long Beach Armada of the U.S. independent professional Golden Baseball League.
+For a time, Irabu lived in Los Angeles, CA with his wife and daughter, running an udon restaurant.
+In August 2008, he was arrested for allegedly attacking a restaurant manager in Osaka at 3 AM after drinking approximately 20 jugs of beer.
+In May 2009, Irabu came out off retirement to pitch for the Long Beach Armada of the independent Golden Baseball League.
 That August 2009, he returned to Japan to play in the independent Shikoku-Kyushu Island League with the Kochi Fighting Dogs, a team in southern Shikoku.

-Irabu was found dead in his California home on July 27, 2011; the Los Angeles County coroner announced that the cause of death was hanging, as Irabu had apparently committed suicide at age 42.
+Irabu was found dead in his California home on July 27, 2011.
+The Los Angeles County coroner announced that the cause of death was hanging, as Irabu had apparently committed suicide at age 42.
 He did not leave a note.
+An autopsy revealed he was inebriated and had the anti-anxiety medication Ativan in his system.

 - Ben Reiter: "The Complicated Life and Death of Hideki Irabu", Sports Illustrated, August 7, 2017.